Plaid Cymru: Third National Assembly (2007–2011)

 In the National Assembly election of 3 May 2007, Plaid Cymru increased its number of seats from 12 to 15, regaining Llanelli, gaining one additional list seat and winning the newly created constituency of Aberconwy.
 The 2007 election also saw Plaid Cymru's Mohammad Asghar become the first ethnic minority candidate elected to the Welsh Assembly.
 The party's share of the vote increased to 22.4%.

 After weeks of negotiations involving all four parties in the Assembly, Plaid Cymru and Labour agreed to form a coalition government.
 Their agreed "One Wales" programme included a commitment for both parties to campaign for a Yes vote in a referendum on full law-making powers for the Assembly, to be held at a time of the Welsh Assembly Government's choosing.
 Ieuan Wyn Jones was subsequently confirmed as Deputy First Minister of Wales and Minister for the Economy and Transport.
 Rhodri Glyn Thomas was appointed Heritage Minister.
 He later stood down, and Alun Ffred Jones took over.
 Ceredigion AM Elin Jones was appointed to the Rural Affairs brief in the new 10-member cabinet.
-Jocelyn Davies became Deputy Minister for Housing, and later, Regeneration.
+Jocelyn Davies became Deputy Minister for Housing and Regeneration.

 In the 2010 general election, Plaid returned three MPs to Westminster.
 They took part in the Yes for Wales cross-party campaign for the March 2011 referendum.